 Prohibited action complaints are based in the laws contained in the Workers Compensation Act (the Act).
-These laws form a basis for deciding on discriminatory action complaints.
+These laws form a basis for deciding on prohibited action complaints.

 The legal criteria for a legitimate prohibited action complaint are as follows:

 - The employer or union did something prohibited by section 47 of the Act.